dybilar

 tl/dr meta-cognitive exercise in humor generation

-dyb interacts w AI personas to teach one of them Jerry humour from an abstract theoretical PoV
+dyb interacts w AI personas to teach one of them Jerry humour from an abstract theoretical PoV1

 then concretely implemented by practicing and iterating generated jokes.
 It ends with one AI persona Nova being able to make another one Jerry laugh.